Buford4/Buford4/README.md

 # Beau (Raymond Buford Dunavant IV)

-AI developer, systems thinker, and infrastructure futurist.

 Currently building IRIS — a multi-agent framework designed to support resilient, regenerative cities through intelligent, decentralized planning.

 My work blends machine learning, sustainability, finance, and ethics to reimagine how we live, build, and govern.

-I believe in transparent technology, long-term thinking, and the power of open tools to reshape complex systems for the public good.

 ---